Estimated reading time: 14 minutes

 Some of the best expat neighbourhoods are:

-- West Bay, which has many contemporary apartments in high-rise blocks and sumptuous private villas.
-West Bay is an expensive Doha neighbourhood, home to lots of excellent hotels and fine dining experiences
+- West Bay, has many contemporary apartments in high-rise blocks and sumptuous private villas.
+West Bay is an expensive Doha neighbourhood, home to many excellent hotels and fine dining experiences.

 - Al Waab is excellent for families.
-It’s a little quieter than some neighbourhoods but still close to shopping malls and entertainment.
+It’s quieter than some neighbourhoods but close to shopping malls and entertainment.
 New developments are opening all the time.
 Local international schools and green spaces are ideal for children.

 Outside Doha, you won’t find as many UK expats, but foreign nationals do move further out, particularly if they need to live close to a regional hub in the oil or gas industries.

-Al Rayyan is about 10 kilometres from Doha and a peaceful suburb with Education City home to Carnegie Mellon and Georgetown university campuses.
+Al Rayyan is about 10 kilometres from Doha, a peaceful suburb with Education City, home to Carnegie Mellon and Georgetown university campuses.